 Lucinda’s Platform, Should She Decide To Run

 1) Campaign to find a home for every cat in the homeless shelter.
-It is very sad how many cats have no home and family.
+I find it very sad how many cats have no home and family.
 I would pass laws that would help place these cats in good situations.

 2) Make the horrible practice of declawing illegal.
-The practice is cruel, because the first joint of the toe must be cut off in order to remove the claw.
+The cruel practice requires the first joint of the toe to be cut off in order to remove the claw.

 Besides the pain and suffering this practice causes, without claws the cat loses his most important weapon of self-defence.
 In this cruel world, that can often be a death sentence to a cat.

-3) Force all companies who make cat food to list on the can label exactly what is in the food.
+3) Force all companies who make cat food to list on the can label exactly what the food contains.
 For example, if the food contains diseased meat or road kill, that should be stated.

 If this honesty causes some companies to go out of business, so much the better.
-Cats’ health is being compromised by sub-standard foods.
+Cats’ health has become compromised by sub-standard foods.